NCronJob-Dev/NCronJob/README.md

 # NCronJob
 A Job Scheduler sitting on top of `IHostedService` in dotnet.

-Often times one finds themself between the simplicisty of the `BackgroundService`/`IHostedService` and the complexity of a full blown `Hangfire` or `Quartz` scheduler.
+Often times one finds themself between the simplicity of the `BackgroundService`/`IHostedService` and the complexity of a full blown `Hangfire` or `Quartz` scheduler.
 This library aims to fill that gap by providing a simple and easy to use job scheduler that can be used in any dotnet application and feels "native".

 So no need for setting up a database, just schedule your stuff right away!
 The library gives you two ways of scheduling jobs: